Gurito43/Rathnir-CK3/README.md

-# Rathnir-CK3
+# Rathnir-EU4
-Rathnir from the stoneworks minecraft server, recreated in Crusader kings 3
+Rathnir from the stoneworks minecraft server, recreated in Europa Universalis 4